vacp2p/rfc/content/docs/rfcs/70/README.md

 # Extension to Group Chat

-The Messaging Layer Security (MLS) protocol aims at providing a group of users with end-to-end encryption in an authenticated and asynchronous way.
+The [Messaging Layer Security](https://datatracker.ietf.org/doc/rfc9420/)(MLS) protocol aims at providing a group of users with end-to-end encryption in an authenticated and asynchronous way.
 The main security characteristics of the protocol are: Message confidentiality and authentication, sender authentication, membership agreement, post-remove and post-update security, and forward secrecy and post-compromise security.
 The MLS protocol achieves: low-complexity, group integrity, synchronization and extensibility.

+The extension to group chat described in forthcoming sections is built upon the [MLS](https://datatracker.ietf.org/doc/rfc9420/) protocol.

 ## Cryptographic suites
 Each MLS session uses a single cipher suite that specifies the primitives to be used in group key computations.
 The cipher suite MUST use: